Civil War Vet

-Green Carver, a horseman or rider in the cavalry for the Confederates during the Civil War.
+Third Sergeant Green Carver, a horseman or rider in the cavalry for the Confederates during the Civil War.
 Green served with MCCAA Rangers, CO.
 "D", 8th Confederate Regiment Cavalry.
 Mustered into service NOV 14, 1861, he would have been 33 years old.
 The MCCAA Rangers served under General Joe Wheeler.
-Green was listed at muster as 3rd Sgt, later he is listed as being in Co.
+On July 17, 1863, Green was listed at muster as Corporal in Co.
 "I" of the 7th Alabama Cavalry, under the command of Colonel Hodgson's Regiment, of the Nathan Bedford Forrest Brigade.
 Records indicate that he furnished his own horse .. and a valuable one, at that.

 [ Read more » ]